Minimal invariant subspaces for an affine composition operator

 Let $H^\infty$ denote the space bounded holomorphic functions on $\mathbb{D}$.
 If $\phi:\mathbb{D} \to \mathbb{D}$ is a holomorphic self-map of $\mathbb{D}$, then the \textit{composition operator} with \textit{symbol} $\phi$ is defined by $C_{\phi}(f) = f \circ \phi$.
-By Littlewood's Subordination Theorem $C_{\phi}$ is always bounded on $H^2$.
+By Littlewood's subordination theorem $C_{\phi}$ is always bounded on $H^2$.
 The study of composition operators centers around the interaction between the function-theoretic properties of the symbol $\phi$ and the operator-theoretic properties of $C_\phi$.

 Let $LFT(\mathbb{D})$ denote the set of all linear fractional self-maps of $\mathbb{D}$.
 If $\phi \in LFT(\mathbb{D})$, we say that $\phi$ is \textit{hyperbolic} if it has two distinct fixed points outside $\mathbb{D}$.
-Due to the remarkable work of Nordgren, Rosenthal and Wintrobe (see \cite{hyperbolicauto}) we know that if $\phi \in LFT(\mathbb{D})$ is a \textit{hyperbolic automorphism} (i.e, the two fixed points belong to the unit circle $S^1$) then $C_{\phi} - \lambda$ is universal for every $\lambda$ in the interior of the spectra of $\phi$.
-Recently, this result was extended by Carmo and Noor \cite[Theorem 3.1]{jw} to non-automorphic hyperbolic self-maps.
+Due to the remarkable work of Nordgren, Rosenthal and Wintrobe (see \cite{Nordgren-Rosenthal-Wintrobe}) we know that if $\phi \in LFT(\mathbb{D})$ is a \textit{hyperbolic automorphism} (both fixed points on the unit circle $S^1$) then $C_{\phi} - \lambda$ is universal for every $\lambda$ in the interior of the spectra of $\phi$.
+Recently, this result was extended by Carmo and Noor \cite[Theorem 3.1]{noor} to non-automorphic hyperbolic self-maps.